P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 5.56%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 23.08%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, 11.48%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -50.00%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for NMM is -50.0%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 23.08% must be greater than or equal to the historical growth which is -8.00%.
-NMM would therefore pass this test.
+The EPS growth rate for the current quarter, -50.00% must be greater than or equal to the historical growth which is -8.00%.
+Since this is not the case NMM would therefore fail this test.

 EARNINGS PERSISTENCE: [FAIL]